 Our Older Teen programs are carefully crafted with 11th and 12th graders in mind.
-We do not just take our standard programs and open certain dates to an older age group without changing the itineraries.
-Instead, we understand that older teens require a different type of program, and need itineraries with more challenges and independence to help them grow and encourage even more confidence with traveling.
 These programs are designed to nurture older teens and teach them to be more independent and savvy travelers.
 Because as you grow, your interests and needs do too.
 So get ready to hike in the amazing Dimmuborgir Lava Forest, ride the majestic Icelandic horses, and make new friends from around the world.
 Cross fjords, kayak through a beautiful harbor to a shipwreck, and of course go on a whale watch, all while learning to be an independent traveler!

 During this program, you will…

 - Explore the fun and unique capital city of Reykjavik